lambda-fairy/maud-book/faq.md

 For these reasons, I changed `html!` to return a `String` in version 0.11.

-## Why is Maud written as a compiler plugin?
+## Why is Maud written as a procedural macro?
 Can't it use `macro_rules!` instead?

 This is certainly possible, and in fact the [Horrorshow](https://github.com/Stebalien/horrorshow-rs) library works this way.

-I use compiler plugins because they are more flexible.
+I use procedural macros because they are more flexible.
 There are some syntax constructs in Maud that cannot be parsed with `macro_rules!`; better diagnostics are a bonus as well.

 ## Maud has had a lot of releases so far.
 When will it reach 1.0?